-If you were to take David Lynch, Quentin Tarantino and a Luchador (latter runs on It Makes Sense in Context) and lock them in a room surrounded by Sci-Fi movies, anime and Andy Warhol paintings, you'd get something quite close to the inside of Goichi Suda's mind.
+If you were to take David Lynch, Quentin Tarantino and a Luchador (latter runs on It Makes Sense in Context) and lock them in a room surrounded by Sci-Fi movies, anime and Andy Warhol paintings, you might get something close to the inside of Goichi Suda's mind.

 Goichi Suda (born January 2, 1968), or Suda 51 as he's better known, is one of the most Mind Screwing game designers out there.
 He's the head of Grasshopper Manufacture and is known for making games which create a unique, if slightly/extremely unsettling, experience.
 He frequently collaborates with music composers Masafumi Takada and Akira Yamaoka and writer Masahii Ooka.

 Common themes include assassins, hotels, briefcases, Mexican wrestling, severed heads in paper bags, the Moon, and random pop culture references.

 - Super Fire Pro Wrestling 3 Final Bout

 - Super Fire Pro Wrestling Special

 - Flower, Sun and Rain

 - Samurai Champloo Sidetracked